ionelmc/coinop-py/README.md

 coinop-py: python crypto currency conveniences

-coinop-py is still beta code but is in active development.
+coinop-py is still alpha code but is in active development.
 Bug reports and patches welcome.